Black and Yellow

 "Black and Yellow" is a song by American rapper Wiz Khalifa from his third studio album, Rolling Papers.
 It was released on September 14, 2010, as the lead single from the album.
 The song was written by Khalifa, along with Stargate, who produced it.
 It was released as a CD single in honor of Record Store Day.
 The song peaked at number one on the Billboard Hot 100, becoming Wiz Khalifa's first number-one single in the US.

+The song is about growing up in Pittsburgh, Pennsylvania, and also Khalifa's car, a yellow Dodge Challenger Hemi with black stripes.
+He has stated that he got the car in those colors as a tribute to his hometown of Pittsburgh, whose official colors are black and gold, and its professional sports teams, all of whose colors are black and some variation of gold or yellow.